buyallmemes/blog-api/posts/20240404-practical-dependency-inversion-principle.md

    `NotificationModule` now also is not that new.
    It's referencing huge `User` object left right and center.
    It's now the part of the ship.
-   Maybe you would like to introduce yet another method to `UserModule` that return a smaller user?
+   Maybe you would like to introduce yet another method to `UserModule` that returns a smaller user?
    And now there's even more mess.

    How do you think those several dozens of public methods were added?
    Exactly like that.
 2. Inverse dependency.
    We are not going to allow mess into our new `NotificationModule` by any means necessary.
-   Our new module is too innocent to witness the monstrosity `UserModule` became.
+   Our new module is too innocent to witness the monstrosity `UserModule` has become.
    Instead of depending on a mess, we're going to inverse the dependency and make the mess depend on our new slick domain-specific interface.
    The mess is still there, but we're not adding to it, which by definition means that we're reducing it.